ELEVATE-Project/documents/src/docusaurus/docs/logging-in.md

 2. Enter your Email Id and Password and tap **Login**.

     > :::note
-> Enter the correct email id and password to access your homepage.
+    > * Enter the correct email id and password to access your homepage.
 Passwords are case-sensitive.

-> :::note
-> If you do not remember your password, select **Forgot Password** to change your password.
+    > * If you do not remember your password, select **Forgot Password** to change your password.